FULL TIME | ROTTERDAM, THE NETHERLANDS

 - Comfortable working independently

-- Willingness to travel abroad
+- Willing to travel abroad

-Please apply by sending your CV and motivation letter to firstname.lastname@example.org.
-You can also use this email address to send questions regarding the position.
+Please apply by sending your CV and motivation letter to email@example.com.